gdamore/tcell/TUTORIAL.md

 	// xmax, ymax := s.Size()

 	// Here's an example of how to inject a keystroke where it will
-	// be picked up by the next PollEvent call.
-Note that the
+	// be picked up by a future read of the event queue.
+Note that
-	// queue is LIFO, it has a limited length, and PostEvent() can
-	// return an error.
+	// care should be used to avoid blocking writes to the queue if
+	// this is done from the same thread that is responsible for reading
+	// the queue, or else a single-party deadlock might occur.
-	// s.PostEvent(tcell.NewEventKey(tcell.KeyRune, rune('a'), 0))
+	// s.EventQ() <- tcell.NewEventKey(tcell.KeyRune, rune('a'), 0)

 	// Event loop
 	ox, oy := -1, -1